 - Inconsistency in Applying the Process: Many companies today have multiple sites, often in multiple countries or regions.
 This requires extra diligence to ensure that all sites react the same way and apply procedures the same way.
 One of the worst situations you can have is having each site following different processes or treating equivalent incidents differently.
 Companies can prevent this problem with extra training (as mentioned above), and by implementing a centralized CAPA system that connects departments and locations.
 Don’t believe any statements that “we’re different” unless you investigate and agree that one site should be an exception.
 If there is a reason for a different process at a facility, document it and make it part of the corporate process.

 It requires vigilance to ensure regulatory compliance, but effective CAPA systems and processes should be an important part of your compliance arsenal.
 When used correctly, your CAPA systems will help you resolve non-conformances quickly and minimize risk.

 Our solution’s Corrective Action Preventive Action (CAPA) Incident Management ERP software capabilities enable you to increase control and assuredness for how your organization operates.
-With Merit for Life Sciences, you can generate a Corrective Action or Preventive Action request that routes through review, root cause, corrective action taken, and verification stages.
+With Merit for Life Science, you can generate a Corrective Action or Preventive Action request that routes through review, root cause, corrective action taken, and verification stages.
 This CAPA tracking software generates multiple reports automatically, providing an effective mechanism for tracking the source and costs of problems.
 It also enables companies to improve brand loyalty and customer satisfaction by continuously improving quality and responding quickly to potential incidents.